demingfactor/storytellingsa/src/cms/events/2023-11-29-saturday-20-january-2024-theme-books.md

 **Venue**  - **NOTE! change from Venue published in annual program** due to unanticipated construction works at Waite Abortorium.

-**Public Space**  - **Knightsbridge Girl Guides Hall, Corner of Rochester Street & Howard Terrace, Leabrook**.\
+* **Public Space  -** Knightsbridge Girl Guides Hall, Corner of Rochester Street & Howard Terrace, Leabrook\*\*.\
   Can park on either street.
 If parking on Rochester St use foot bridge to cross the creek!

-*  Directions  - Meet  in the  Guide Hall, within "Philips Reserve".
+* **Directions**  - Meet  in the  Guide Hall, within "Philips Reserve".
   Of the two buildings, Guide Hall is in middle with the ramp up to the door.\
-    It's not the *Meals-on-Wheels* building close to Nth/West corner - not that one!
+   It's not the *Meals-on-Wheels* building close to Nth/West corner - not that one
 * We may meet outside under trees if it's nice weather - bring a hat.
 * Wheelchair access

 **Invitation**